Orbital magnetoelectric effect in zigzag nanoribbons of p-band systems: Introduction

 Here we calculate profiles of the spin and OAM accumulations produced by a longitudinally applied electric field on nanribbons of $p$-band systems.
-We show that a magnetoelectric effect can take place in zigzag (ZZ) nanoribbons of these materials where a purely orbital magnetisation is brought about by this external field.
-The possibility of controlling the appearance of orbital magnetisation by means of an electric field enlarge the prospects of using these systems for orbitronic applications.
+We show that a MEE can take place in zigzag (ZZ) nanoribbons of these materials where a purely orbital magnetization is brought about by this external field.
+The possibility of controlling the appearance of orbital magnetization by means of an electric field enlarge the prospects of using these systems for orbitronic applications.